-Quick-hitting band of heavy snow to affect cities from D.C. to Boston on Sunday
+Quick-hitting band of heavy snow may affect cities from D.C. to Boston on Sunday

 Total accumulations

-For the greater D.C. area, a roughly 2- to 4-inch snowfall looks likely, with locally higher amounts.
-Philadelphia could be looking at 2 to 5 inches, with totals ranging from 5 to 9 inches from New York City eastward across Long Island.
+For the greater D.C. area, a roughly two- to four-inch snowfall looks likely, with locally higher amounts.
+Philadelphia could be looking at two to five inches, with totals ranging from five to nine inches from New York City eastward across Long Island.

-Along the south coasts of Connecticut, Rhode Island and Massachusetts, 4 to 7 inches is expected, with 3 to 5 inches farther north in Boston.
-Maine will see a couple inches near the coast, tapering to very little well inland.
+Along the south coasts of Connecticut, Rhode Island and Massachusetts, four to seven inches is expected, with three to five inches farther north in Boston.
+Maine will see a couple of inches near the coast, tapering to very little well inland.
+Snowfall forecasts could change during the day Saturday if the storm’s track nudges closer to or farther from shore.

 The setup